Unity-Technologies/UnityBlackmagicVideo/README.md

 ## Get started

 To learn about the Unity Blackmagic Video package (concepts, features, and workflows) read the [Blackmagic package documentation](com.unity.media.blackmagic/Documentation~/index.md) in this repository.
-For user convenience, an HTML build is also available [in a zip file](com.unity.media.blackmagic/Built-documentation.zip).

 ### Requirements